KenKundert/sshdeploy/sshdeploy/manual.rst

 **************

 The test command checks the connection with each of the hosts (the clients and servers).
-It should be run before distribute to assure that each of the hosts is accessible.
+It should be run before *distribute* to assure that each of the hosts is accessible.

 sshdeploy hosts
 ***************

 The hosts command simply lists out the hosts.
-Hosts include the servers that will receive the authorized_keys file and the clients that will receive the SSH key pairs.
+Hosts include the servers that are to receive the authorized_keys file and the clients that are to receive the SSH key pairs.

 sshdeploy clean
 ***************

 The clean command removes the .provisional files from each of the hosts.
-The .provisional files are created during a trial run of the distribute command.
+The .provisional files are created during a trial run of the *distribute* command.

 sshdeploy manual
 ****************